Blog-Reference and Blog-Reference

 (ii) The fault of a theory lies in most cases in the premises = axiomatic foundations and not in the logical derivation of the implications.

-(iii) Both, the Walrasian axioms (microfoundations) and the Keynesian axioms (macrofoundations) are provable false and have to be replaced.
+(iii) Both, the Walrasian axioms (microfoundations) and the Keynesian axioms (macrofoundations) are provably false and have to be replaced.

-(iv) When the underlying theory is false empirical testing in most cases degenerates to an inconclusive curve fitting exercise.*
+(iv) When the underlying theory is false empirical testing in most cases degenerates to an inconclusive curve-fitting exercise.#1

 (vi) The correct macrofoundations as enumerated above consist of nominal AND real variables.
 Therefore, they are NO accounting identities, which consist of nominal variables alone (BR’s 1st idiocy).